-In the modern world, every traveller needs four major things:
+In the modern world, every backpacker needs four major things:

-- the commonly forgotten, a location appropriate travel adapter.
+- The commonly forgotten, a universal travel adaptor.

-To help you prepare for your next adventure, we have put together the perfect guide to the best travel adaptors for Australians.
+To help prepare for your next adventure, I have put together a detailed guide on the best travel adaptors for Australian backpackers.

-Put simply, a travel adaptor is a plug connector that allows a device from one country to be plugged into the wall outlet of another country.
+Put simply, an international power adaptor is a plug connector that allows a device from one country to be plugged into the wall outlet of another country.

 They are often needed for any electrical device including:

-An international travel adaptor is one of the most important things to pack for a digital nomad.
+An international power adaptor is one of the most important things to pack for a digital nomad.